ctb123za/carlos.prank/index.md

 If you're a 80's/90's Kid you'll surley recongise the picture below.
 It will star a few household names within our community.

 According to one source *Cough Cough* Suzy.S.H!
 Our very own Resident Evil Charmer, Carlos L. Will take up the leading role having displayed impressive raw voice over talent in October/Dec doing a recording session in London last year.
-With another sheduled in the coming two months.
+With another sheduled in the coming two months with the talented Nicole T. Seems as though those two cannot be seperated at the moment!
+Sonny.B also set to feature.

 We can't say much at this time, fingers crossed the hurdles are overcome for this to become a reality.
 Chances are likely that it will become a fan made project rather than an actual release due to liscening issues.
+It's still in the super early stages.
 However, we're excited either way!

+Have you figured out what it is yet? 😉

 Stay Safe.
 Stay Brave.